sara-nl/rdm-training-datasupporters-april-2024/Sharing-and-collaborating-flows/README.md

 > * Is an RDM layer really necessary for collaboration?
 It can be a large overhead, and possibly not achievable with certain project restrictions.
 What then?

 ## 5. What do we do now?
+If we were to continue our workflow using Yoda, we might want to submit it to the 'Vault', which prompts a data manager to check the format and metadata of the submitted collection and stores a snapshot of your research data.

+What about the long term preservation and archiving requirements?
+This brings us to the next module...